Duration

 • Practice appropriate design processes to create optimal interior designs.

-• Apply precise problem solving skills in creating design solutions.
+• Apply precise problem-solving skills in creating design solutions.

 • Develop awareness of environmental issues and systems to design sustainable interiors.